Chalarangelo/30-seconds-of-code/snippets/RGBToHSV.md

 tags: math, intermediate
 ---

-Converts the values of RGB color components to HSV components.
+Converts the values of RGB color components to HSB components.

 Convert given RGB parameters into HSV ones and returns it in array format.
 ```js